leedann/devour/devoursvr/README.md

 # API Server

-This directory contains the source code for the API Server, which clients will use to authenticate, post messages, receive notifications of new messages posted by other clients, get URL summaries, etc.
+This directory contains the source code for the API Server, which clients will use to authenticate, create users, events and any handling of either used in this application.